 Brody does this in such a hurry that he knocks over a large pot of paintbrushes.
-At this point in the film, a shark attack is only the probable cause of the girl’s death but in his actions we can infer the qualities previously stated in the way he reacts to a problem.
+At this point in the film, a shark attack is only the probable cause of the girl’s death but through his actions we can infer his personality.

 - What are the characters like?